Acxiom/metalus/metalus-common/docs/dataframesteps.md

 * **dataFrame** - The DataFrame to repartition.
 * **partitions** - The desired number of partitions.
+* **rangePartition** - Optional flag to indicate whether partitionByRange should be used.
+Defaults to false.
 * **shuffle** - Optional flag to indicate whether a shuffle needs to be performed.
 Defaults to true.
 * **partitionExpressions** - Optional list of expressions used to sort data into partitions.